Hendrix-CS/csci150/lectures/string_and_list_operations.md

 in `s = "example"` we see that `s[2] = "a"` and in `lst = [7, 2, -5]` we see that
 `lst[2] = -5`.

-Negative indicies are allowed, where index `-1` is the last character/entry and index `-2` is the next to last etc.
+Negative indices are allowed, where index `-1` is the last character/entry and index `-2` is the next to last etc.

 An `index out of range` error occurs if an index is called that is too large (or too negative),